marigold-dev/training-nft-1/README.md

 Explanations:

-- on Mint button click, we upload a file and then we call the `pinata API` to push the file to `IPFS`.
+- on Mint button click, upload a file and then call the **pinata API** to push the file to **IPFS**.
 It returns the hash
 - hash is used in two different ways
   - https pinata gateway link (or any other ipfs http viewer)
   - ipfs link for the backend thumbnail url
 - TZIP standard requires storing data in `bytes`.
-As there is no Michelson function to convert string to bytes (using Micheline data PACK will not work as it alters the final bytes), we do the conversion using `char2Bytes` on the frontend side
+As there is no Michelson function to convert string to bytes (using Micheline data PACK is not working, as it alters the final bytes), do the conversion using `char2Bytes` on the frontend side

-> Note : Finally, if you remember on the backend , we said that token_id increment management was done in the ui, so you can write this code.
+> Note : Finally, if you remember on the backend, token_id increment management was done in the ui, so you can write this code.
 It is not a good security practice as it supposes that the counter is managed on frontend side, but it is ok for demo purpose.

 Add this code inside your `MintPage` Component function , every time you have a new token minted, you increment the counter for the next one